So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 He refused to discuss his own party's confusion and division, for example, on the fine gold censure and his caucus' plans to dump its leadership in January of 2007.

-A Democratic congressional campaign staffer said we don't have to specify policy ideas or positions.
+A Democratic congressional campaign staffer said, we don't have to specify policy ideas or positions.

-We're not to do that.
+We don't have to do that.

-Rom is taking a bigger picture approach to our candidates.
+Rahm is taking a bigger picture approach to our candidates.

-We'll give them themes to play off of, but we think the best candidates will take those themes, create local issues and initiatives that catch the attention of the specific voting block that they're trying to attract.
+We'll give them themes to play off of, but we think the best candidates will take those themes, create local issues and initiatives that catch the attention of the specific voting bloc that they're trying to attract.

-Staffer said, Well, that goes without saying we're going to do that unless they're in a district that tends to run counter to that notion.
+Staffer said, well, that goes without saying we're going to do that unless they're in a district that tends to run counter to that notion.

 Oh, really?

-So you're you have an anti-war principle, but you're going to abandon it in places where the majority of voters don't favor it.
+So you have an anti-war principle, but you're going to abandon it in places where the majority of voters don't favor it.

 And I just haven't seen any evidence yet.